 The Intermediate Certificate is at a similar standard to AS Level.
 Again, it includes courses in English, Mathematics and Science, building on the knowledge already acquired.
 There are additional courses in the Humanities including Biblical Studies.

+The Advanced Certificate is at a similar standard to A Level.
 Many students completing this certificate go on to study at degree level.
 The programme content is determined by the student’s intended degree course or future career aspirations.